Don Mattingly: New York Yankees (1982–1995)

 Mattingly was also recognized in 1985 for his defense, winning his first of nine Gold Glove Awards.
 He was considered such an asset defensively that Yankees management assigned him to play games at second base and third base early in his career, though he was a left-handed thrower.
-Mattingly appeared as a left-handed throwing second baseman for one-third of one inning, during the resumption of the George Brett "Pine Tar Incident" game in 1983.
-He also played three games at third base during a five-game series against the Seattle Mariners in 1986.
+Mattingly appeared as a left-handed throwing second baseman during the resumption of the George Brett "Pine Tar Incident" game on August 18, 1983, shifting from first base in the ninth inning for one batter, who struck out.
+He also played three games at third base during a five-game road series against the Seattle Mariners in late August 1986, including one complete game, and recorded 11 assists with one error while throwing left-handed.

-Mattingly had a better year in 1986, leading the league with 238 hits and 53 doubles, and breaking the single-season franchise records set by Earle Combs (231 hits) and Lou Gehrig (52 doubles); both records had been set in 1927.
-He also recorded 388 total bases and a .573 slugging percentage.
+Mattingly had a better year in 1986, leading the league with 238 hits and 53 doubles, and breaking the single-season franchise records set by Earle Combs (231 hits) and Lou Gehrig (52 doubles); both records had been set on the legendary 1927 team.
+He also recorded 388 total bases and a .573 slugging percentage, and had the league's longest hitting streak of the season, making hits in 24 consecutive games, from a 3-0 win over the Seattle Mariners in the second game of a doubleheader on August 30 through a 3-2 loss to the Detroit Tigers on September 26.
 He batted .352 (second in the league), hit 31 home runs (sixth) and drove in 113 runs (third).
 He was beaten in the American League MVP voting, though, by pitcher Roger Clemens, who also won the Cy Young Award that year.
-Mattingly also became the last left-handed player to field a ball at third base during an MLB game.
+Mattingly also became the last left-handed player to field a ball at third base during a major league game.

-In 1987, Mattingly tied Dale Long's major-league record by hitting home runs in eight consecutive games, from 8–18 July (the All-Star game occurred in the middle of the streak; Mattingly, starting at first base, was 0 for 3).
-This record was later tied again by Ken Griffey Jr., of Seattle in 1993.
-Mattingly also set a record by recording an extra-base hit in 10 consecutive games.
-Mattingly had a record 10 home runs during this streak (Long and Griffey had eight during their streaks).
-Also that season, Mattingly set a major-league record by hitting six grand slams in a season (two during his July home-run streak), a record matched by Travis Hafner during the 2006 season.
-Mattingly's grand slams in 1987 were also the only grand slams of his career.
+In 1987, Mattingly tied Dale Long's major league record by hitting home runs in eight consecutive games, from 8–18 July (the All-Star game occurred in the middle of the streak; Mattingly, starting at first base, was 0 for 3).
+This record was later tied again by Ken Griffey Jr., of the Mariners in 1993.
+Mattingly also set a record by recording an extra base hit in 10 consecutive games.
+Mattingly had a record 10 home runs during this streak (Long and Griffey had eight during their streaks), including a 12-3 road win over the Texas Rangers on July 16 in which he had two home runs including a grand slam and a career-high 7 RBI.
+That year, Mattingly set a major league record by hitting six grand slams in a season (two during his July home run streak), a record matched by Travis Hafner during the 2006 season.
+Mattingly's grand slams in 1987 were ironically the only grand slams of his career.